CD Calculator

 CD Laddering

-One effective way to manage your returns is by splitting your deposit into multiple CDs with staggered maturity dates — also known as CD laddering.
-For example, instead of committing all your funds to a single five-year term, you might allocate equal portions to one-year, three-year and five-year CDs.
-This strategy gives you regular access to portions of your funds while still benefiting from the higher returns of longer terms.
-As each CD matures, you can reinvest the balance into a new long-term CD to maintain the ladder and enhance returns over time.
+Split your deposit into multiple CDs with staggered maturity dates called CD laddering.
+For example, instead of committing all your funds to a single five-year term, allocate equal portions to one-year, three-year and five-year CDs.
+This strategy gives you regular access to portions of your funds while still benefiting from higher returns of longer terms.
+As each CD matures, reinvest the balance into a new long-term CD to maintain the ladder and enhance returns over time.

 giveMoney icon